mgheorghe/DASH/documentation/general/design/sdn-pipeline-basic-elements.md

 ### Access Control Lists (ACLs)

-The Access Control Lists (ACLs) play a fundamental role during packet processsing.
+The Access Control Lists (ACLs) play a fundamental role during packet processing.
 ACLs evaluation is done in stages, if a packet is allowed through the first stage, it is processed by the second ACL stage and so on.
 For a packet to be allowed it must be allowed in all the stages or must hit a terminating allow rule.